nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 **Parameters**:
 1. Student Index
    - Must be an integer starting from 1
-   - be found in the students list
+   - Must be found in the students list
 2. Contact Number
    - Numbers only, must be 8 characters long
 3. Home Address